Minivera/COMP2401/Assignment4/README.md

 ### Description

-This program spawn as many process as there are numbers in the given file and each process will morph itself into the `isPrime` program to check if the number they are assigned is a prime number.
+This program spawn as many processes as there are numbers in the given file and each process will morph itself into the `isPrime` program to check if the number they are assigned is a prime number.

 ### Files